ljv5555/campaignmanager/README.md

 * Files found here include a Database Schema design (db_schema_info.txt).
 From that, I made simple POJOs and used Grails to generate the basic CRUD skeleton.

-* Under the src folder, ChooserImpl is the old implementation, ChooserImpl2 wraps the apache implementation, and ChooserImpl3 is my implementation.
+* Under the src folder, ChooserImpl is the old implementation, ChooserImpl2 wraps the apache implementation, and ChooserImpl3 is my new implementation.

 * test1, test2 and test3 validate the old and new implementations have results within 25 percent of the expected value